Lazerbeak12345/sway-inv/README.md

 * `sway_bg_full.png` - renamed from `i3_bg_full.png`, a texture by paramat (CC BY-SA 3.0)

 TODO: Include CC BY-SA 3.0 licence text.

+The Sway Inv ascii art was generated via `echo "Sway Inv." | figlet -f larry3d`.
+`larry3d` font is from the official figlet "contributed" collection. `pepper` from the same collection was a close 2nd.
+This _seems_ to be under the "Bsd 3-Clause 'New' or 'Revised' Licence"

 [SFINV]: https://github.com/rubenwardy/sfinv
 [Flow]: https://github.com/luk3yx/minetest-flow